MeanderingProgrammer/dashboard.nvim/README.md

             date_format = nil,
             -- List of directory paths
             directories = {},
-            -- Sections to add at bottom, use function names in sections.lua -- For example 'version' and 'startuptime'
-            footer = {},
+            -- Sections to add at bottom, these can be string references to -- functions in sections.lua, custom strings, or custom functions footer = {},
             -- Highlight groups to use for various components highlight_groups = {